 Transference-focused psychotherapy helps people understand their emotions and poor social skills.
 Schema-focused therapy helps them pinpoint unmet needs that have triggered negative patterns in their lives.
 Although these patterns were once helpful for survival, they’ve become harmful in adulthood.
 During treatment, residents learn healthy, positive patterns to meet their needs.

 Medicine may be part of borderline personality disorder treatment for some people.
 Antidepressants, tranquilizers, and mood stabilizers are some examples.
 The purpose of these meds is to reduce symptoms or control co-occurring illnesses.
 These usually include anxiety, aggression, depression, and impulsive actions.

 Rose Hill Center Can Help Residents Gain Independence

 If you or a loved one have BPD, the right treatment can make a huge difference.
-Rose Hill Center’s Residential Rehabilitation Program can set individuals on the path to lasting recovery.
+Rose Hill Center’s Residential Rehabilitation Services can set individuals on the path to lasting recovery.
 Along with borderline personality disorder treatment, we also offer:

 - Schizophrenia Treatment

 - Co-Occurring Substance Use Disorder Treatment

 Our range of mental health treatment includes behavioral and cognitive therapies.
 We also provide group therapy, mindfulness groups, sober activities, and yoga.
 Our animal farm and horticulture services help you develop coping and life skills.
 In addition, you may enjoy our gym and exercise rooms, library and computer lab, and art and music classes.